Sudharsan2k20/Sudharsan2k20/README.md

  I used to learn different things on a daily purpose.

- I do create websites and play with them by doing modifications until I get bored.
+ I do create websites and play with them by doing modifications during leisure time.

  </div>